pcrane70/kinetic-java-tools/README.md

 ```

 ###Set erase pins
 Set the erase pins for the devices specified in the driveListInputFile.
+A rease pin is required to perform instance erase or secure erase commands to a drive.
 ```
 sh ktool.sh -seterasepin <-oldpin <oldErasePinInString>> <-newpin <newErasePinInString>> <-in <driveListInputFile>> [-usessl <true|false>] [-clversion <clusterVersion>] [-identity <identity>] [-key <key>] [-reqtimeout <requestTimeoutInSecond>]